gandreini/css-guidelines/css-style-guide.md

         }
     }

-Nesting in SASS should be avoided wherever possible and used only when necessary to have the desired specificity: as a rule of thumb we have the root class at the beginning of each scss file and all the child elements at the first level.
+Nesting in SASS should be avoided wherever possible and used only when necessary to have the desired specificity: as a rule of thumb, we have the root class at the beginning of each SCSS file and all the child elements at the first level.

 ### 6.1 Whitespaces